 What might have been?

 If the Walker had come out I think it would have been a difficult computer to market, it was going to be a lot pricer than an A1200 yet still cheaper than your average PC at the time, likely cost at least £700.
-It was still clearly aimed a home computer market not a serious business machine you could tell that by the design.
+It was still clearly aimed at the home computer market not a serious business machine you could tell that by the design.
 However it would have been up ageist Playstation and N64 in the gaming market and then the more powerful games on the PC and the one thing the Walker spec did lack was 3D grunt, a GFX upgrade would have to been a priority for the Amiga.

 However with that being said the the spec on paper would have been enough to run some of the big games of the time like Doom, Myst, TFX, Theme Hospital, Z, Command and Conquer all could of ran on a system like this (as proven by the fact that later most of these games did get ported and ran on an expanded Amiga system with this spec), but lets just say it would have been difficult to keep up with gaming wise.

 Serious side, well a hard drive as standard would of made the Amiga a much better serious computer to home users, Wordsworth, Photogentics, Ppaint, Datatype, Pagesetter etc would of all benefited from the hd and the extra speed and ram, but again Microsoft had made the world think you need MS office application to be productive and again it would of been a tough market to break.
 CD would of cut down piracy a big problem on the Amiga too, and a big factor as to why Amiga support dried up so quickly after Commodore when under.